Tax Guide for Self-Employed Plumbers: CIS, Expenses & Refunds

 Vehicle Costs

 Most plumbers use a van 80-90% for business — travelling between boiler installs, emergency callouts, and customer sites.
-You can claim either the simplified mileage rate (45p/mile for the first 10,000, then 25p) or actual costs (fuel, insurance, MOT, repairs).
-At 15,000 business miles, the mileage method gives you £5,750.
+You can claim either the simplified mileage rate (55p/mile for the first 10,000, then 25p — rates from 6 April 2026) or actual costs (fuel, insurance, MOT, repairs).
+At 15,000 business miles, the mileage method gives you £6,750.
 Once you pick a method for a vehicle, you generally stick with it.

 Certifications That Count

-- Gas Safe Register renewal — required for any gas work, fully deductible (~£215/year online)
+- Gas Safe Register renewal — required for any gas work, fully deductible (around £362/year for a one-engineer business; varies by team size)

 - G3 Unvented Hot Water Systems — required to work on unvented cylinders, deductible (~£100–£300, valid 5 years)